-Dario Pegoretti is one of the most revered steel frame builders in the world.
+Dario Pegoretti was (and still is) one of the most revered steel frame builders in the world.
 According to Above Category, Pegoretti has built more Grand Tour–winning bikes than anyone else.
-Pegoretti works exclusively in Columbus steel; if the frames themselves weren’t beautiful enough already, the paint jobs easily put them over the top.
+Pegoretti worked exclusively in Columbus steel; if the frames themselves weren’t beautiful enough already, the paint jobs easily put them over the top.

 Santa Monica, CA

 While Ritte also makes alloy and carbon frames, its handmade stainless steel frames are top-notch.
 As a smaller bike manufacturer, it ignores marketing trends, resulting in bikes that look and ride great.
 The Snob is Ritte’s flagship stainless steel model and comes in both a cantilever brake version as well as a disc.
 While the fit, finish and design of the brand’s bikes are of the highest quality (all of the welds are superb), the brand also has a great sense of humor and enjoys poking fun at the UCI and professional cycling (see this UCI press conference parody).

 Speedvagen is the Skunk Works–esque project of the Vanilla Bicycle Workshop.
 Each frame is a limited-production run that is unlike anything else on the market.
 Recently, the brand built a 650b urban track bike with swept-back handlebars designed to put you in an aggressive riding position to attack the streets.
 The brand also collaborated with our friends over at Manual For Speed on a custom bike that captures the unique MFS spirit.